Yaj-t/Apartelle_web/client/README.md

 - When the admin logs in, it redirects to the dashboard
 - When the link hovers, an animation occurs
 - Fixed the stylings that was changed because of the global css
+- Added a Logout function on the Admin Navigation Sidebar

 # What to Fix